ObsidianToAnki/Obsidian_to_Anki/README.md

 To update the config file with new note types from Anki, run `obsidian_to_anki.py -u`

-To run the script in 'regex' mode (recognises user-defined syntax instead of standard script syntax), run `obsidian_to_anki.py --regex [path]`
+To run the script in 'regex' mode (recognises user-defined syntax instead of standard script syntax), run `obsidian_to_anki.py -r [path]`

 If you are a **new user**, these steps are recommended:
 1. Check [Custom syntax](regex.md) to see if there is a template that works for you.